-The Practitioner Certification standards were first published in an addendum to the ACCT standards in June 2007.
-The standards outline the requirements for Level I, Level II and Challenge Course Manager certification, with tracks of Full Certification, High Course only, Spotted Elements only, and Site/System Specific Certification.
+The Practitioner Certification guidelines were first published in an addendum to the ACCT guidelines in June 2007.
+The guidelines outline the requirements for Level I, Level II and Challenge Course Manager certification, with tracks of Full Certification, High Course only, Spotted Elements only, and Site/System Specific Certification.
 They also outline the requirements for practitioner competencies related to the operations standards in every type of certification.

 Part of the requirement is a portfolio outlining all of the different kinds of experience that a practitioner has acquired over the years.
 ACCT has developed a sample portfolio as an excel spreadsheet, if you choose to use it.
 The spreadsheet has a number of pages, each relating to a different kind of experience and/or education.
 To download the portfolio, click here.

 ACCT does not mandate how many staff working on a challenge course are certified.
 We do suggest that you make a plan that is specific to your course, in consultation with your risk management team, which may include insurance and legal professionals.